janka000/janka000/README.md

 - 👋 Hi, I’m @janka000
 - 👀 I’m interested in anything that is worth a try.
 - 🌱 I’m currently studying Computational Biology @ Comenius University in Bratislava.
-- In my free time I am learning (and experimenting with) various JS frameworks.
+- :compass: In my free time I am learning (and experimenting with) various JS frameworks.
 - 💞️ I’m looking to collaborate on projects that might be challenging for me.
 - 📫 How to reach me: 14cernikova@gmail.com